 The Lifetime Learning Credit is for post-secondary education students.
 The maximum credit is $2,000 per tax return.

 With both programs, your income must not exceed a certain amount to qualify.
 Also, note that these two credits can’t be claimed if you use an IRA to pay expenses in the same tax year.

 There are billions of dollars available each year in scholarships, grants, and work-study programs.
 Financial aid to middle income families may be tough to come by, but some universities may be more willing to offer generous financial aid packages.

 There are thousands of financial aid programs available.
 They fall into three general categories:

-- Student loan programs (from special rate guarantees to special repayment schedules); and
+Student loan programs (from special rate guarantees to special repayment schedules).

 It’s certainly worth contacting your child’s high school and prospective college financial aid office to see if you’re eligible.

-Your role in providing financial support to pay for your childrens college education is crucial.
+HELPFUL HINT… Your role in providing financial support to pay for your children’s college education is crucial.
 Life insurance can help assure that, if you die and, as a result, your income is lost, your children’s dreams of a college education need not be lost as well.

 The information in this article is for educational purposes only and is not intended to be an offer for any specific product.
 Neither New York Life nor its affiliates are in the business of offering tax advice.
 You should consult with your professional advisors to examine tax aspects of any topics presented.